Info Source

 - A compliance process refers to processes aimed at ensuring that member institutions, nominee brokers and/or professional trustees are compliant with the Canada Deposit Insurance Corporation Act and its associated regulations and by-laws.

-- Testing exercises refer to exercises designed to verify quality and completeness of information submitted pursuant to the Canada Deposit Insurance Corporation Act.
+- Testing exercises refer to exercises designed to verify the robustness of data and system capabilities and verify the quality and completeness of information submitted pursuant to the Canada Deposit Insurance Corporation Act and its associated by-laws.

 - Simulations refer to simulations of the payment process designed to refine, assess or prepare CDIC operations.